 In January 2002, some individuals and an association called Rural Residents for Natural Gas Rights sued Dorchester Hugoton, Ltd., along with several other operators in Texas County, Oklahoma regarding the use of natural gas from the wells in residences.
 The operating partnership now owns and operates the properties formerly owned by Dorchester Hugoton.
 These properties contribute a major portion of the Net Profits Interests amounts paid to us.
 On April 9, 2007, plaintiffs, for immaterial costs, dismissed with prejudice all claims against the operating partnership regarding such residential gas use.
 On October 4, 2004, the plaintiffs filed severed claims against the operating partnership regarding royalty underpayments, which the Texas County District Court subsequently dismissed with a grant of time to replead.
 On January 27, 2006, one of the original plaintiffs again sued the operating partnership for underpayment of royalty, seeking class action certification.
 On October 1, 2007, the Texas County District Court granted the operating partnership's motion for summary judgment finding no royalty underpayments.
-Subsequently, the District Court denied the plaintiff's motion for reconsideration, and on January 7, 2008, the plaintiff filed an appeal.
-On March 3, 2008, the appeal was dismissed by the Oklahoma Supreme Court pending resolution by the District Court of the operating partnership's counterclaim.
-An adverse decision could reduce amounts we receive from the Net Profits Interests.
+Subsequently, the District Court denied the plaintiff's motion for reconsideration, and the plaintiff filed an appeal.
+At present, the litigation awaits result of the appeal to the Oklahoma Supreme Court.
+An adverse appellate decision could reduce amounts we receive from the Net Profits Interests.